ruppmatt/AvidaResourceNotebook/README.rst

    + `default-heads.org` has its h-divide instruction replaced with NOP-X

-In this manner, the experiment will run with a single non-viable organism that cannot die over the course of resource evaluation.
+In this manner, the experiment will run with a single non-viable organism that cannot die or consume resources over the course of resource evaluation.

 Settings that are specified in configurations passed to run_experirment will *override* these default files and values.